Kalorian Inventory Management

 Pain Points

-The original design didn’t accommodate for the hundreds of items a user could have and it was labor intrusive to have to constantly click on carousel arrows to scroll through only a few items at a time.
-There was also no easy or efficient way of reselling multiples of these items.
+• There was also no easy or efficient way of reselling multiples of these items.
 Considering gamers can easily collect hundreds and even thousands of gaming items very quickly, even within just one game, this presentation was not very optimal.
-When we first launched, initial users voiced their frustrations with how they could only see 6 items at a time and had to constantly click the right arrows to reveal more items.

 Breaking Down to Essential Steps